Bitcoin ETFs Approved: The Industry Reacts

 All of this remains to be seen, but now, with the SEC’s decision to approve 11 of the 13 bitcoin ETF applications, the world will.
 CoinDesk spoke to a number of experts — traders, executives and analysts — to get their take on what this moment means for the entire crypto industry going forward.

-"Bitcoin ETF approval has made it clear that traditional financial institutions have a significant role to play in determining how the crypto markets evolve.
+Sergey Nazarov, co-founder, Chainlink: "Bitcoin ETF approval has made it clear that traditional financial institutions have a significant role to play in determining how the crypto markets evolve.
 This was evident when PayPal launched the ability to buy certain cryptocurrencies, and some banks started offering crypto custody.
 The approval of the spot Bitcoin ETF will lead to an influx of traditional large top-tier financial firms like BlackRock and Fidelity, which will likely actively participate in the crypto markets."

-"Today's SEC approval of a spot BTC ETF represents a significant milestone for the industry, and it is my hope that it signals a new era of regulated crypto products offered by reputable, trusted crypto companies.
+Gavin Michael, CEO, Bakkt: "Today's SEC approval of a spot BTC ETF represents a significant milestone for the industry, and it is my hope that it signals a new era of regulated crypto products offered by reputable, trusted crypto companies.
 This ETF approval has the potential to not only accelerate market adoption but also to foster lasting momentum within the industry.
 As we move forward with more ETF applications, it is essential for ETF providers to collaborate with qualified custodians who have a proven track record in safeguarding digital assets like BTC.
 This collaborative approach is crucial in reducing risks and creating a secure environment for investors."

-“The approval of a Bitcoin ETF adds more pressure on Congress to pass fit-for-purpose legislation for the digital asset ecosystem.
-Consumer demand is poised to grow exponentially and those consumers, investors, and entrepreneurs deserve clear regulations that address many of the outstanding questions the industry has been urging our elected officials and regulators to answer.”
+Kristin Smith, CEO, Blockchain Association: "The approval of a Bitcoin ETF adds more pressure on Congress to pass fit-for-purpose legislation for the digital asset ecosystem.
+Consumer demand is poised to grow exponentially and those consumers, investors, and entrepreneurs deserve clear regulations that address many of the outstanding questions the industry has been urging our elected officials and regulators to answer."

-“If the SEC is anti-crypto, they have shot themselves in the head.
+James Angel, associate professor, Georgetown University: "If the SEC is anti-crypto, they have shot themselves in the head.
 If they had just quietly approved the Grayscale ETF application all those many years ago, there would be a few crypto ETFs out there without much fanfare.
 By delaying as long as they have, they are creating a lot more free publicity for crypto.
 Also, they appear to be consciously setting it up so that multiple ETFs will start trading at the same time.
 Whatever the reason, they are invoking the marketing might of the biggest behemoths on Wall Street to start peddling these ETFs.
 Expect to see lots of advertising pushing various crypto products.
-If the SEC doesn't want Mr. and Mrs. Main St to invest their IRAs in crypto, the SEC chose exactly the wrong approach.”
+If the SEC doesn't want Mr. and Mrs. Main St to invest their IRAs in crypto, the SEC chose exactly the wrong approach."

-“It's great that an ETF makes holding Bitcoin easier for institutions, but ultimately we're packaging bitcoin in a fund, so that intermediaries can sell them to investors, when crypto should be about pushing investors in the opposite direction, and getting them comfortable with non custodial and permission-less solutions.”
+Cami Russo, founder of The Defiant: "It's great that an ETF makes holding Bitcoin easier for institutions, but ultimately we're packaging bitcoin in a fund, so that intermediaries can sell them to investors, when crypto should be about pushing investors in the opposite direction, and getting them comfortable with non custodial and permission-less solutions."

-“Now the process will be straightforward to buy Bitcoin for retirement accounts with much lower fees.
+Anil Lulla, CEO, Delphi Digital: "Now the process will be straightforward to buy Bitcoin for retirement accounts with much lower fees.
 Today is the last day ever where the only people incentivized to shill $BTC and crypto are us in the community.
 Tomorrow, all these ETF issuers will have teams of people incentivized to call our parents/grandparents up to talk about Bitcoin.
 And the competition will be fierce.
 Especially in this first year, once a frontrunner is obvious, it will continue to get an outsized portion of inflows into these ETFs.
 Because of this, the fees will be a race to near zero.
-You've already seen this start to happen.”
+You've already seen this start to happen."

-“Even the bitcoin ETFs are approved and it fails to have significant price impact, I think we will still all be able to celebrate bitcoin achieving an important milestone towards its original goals.
+Molly White, author of the Citation Needed newsletter: "Even the bitcoin ETFs are approved and it fails to have significant price impact, I think we will still all be able to celebrate bitcoin achieving an important milestone towards its original goals.
 Finally, people will be able to turn their money into an

 anonymous peer-to peer asset outside of government control, to which they own their own keys and thus control completely, with out having to involve powerful financial institutions like BlackRock."